concern2006/TechQuiz/README.md

 There are total 10 python packages have been imported make sure you download each and every single package.
 To use this program correctly.

+Add the path of the audio file wherever it is required.

 #Enjoy!